 It certainly felt so that evening.
 The former troupers were suspended between past and present-reliving their youth, reflecting on life since.
 Enveloped in their swirling stories, even I felt a sense of deja vu.
 Before they'd arrived, I'd expected the women to mostly ignore or dismiss me as a latecomer-an intruder, even-but the opposite was true.
 I was approximately the age at which they'd first experienced the place, and they were intensely interested in my perceptions of it and of Ruth.
-They said she hadn't changed a bit, and were entertained and reassured by the stories I told of the weeks I'd just had toured with the troupe in 1952 spontaneously began singing, as they had in the school bus that had carried them in the troupe's convoy of trucks from fairground to fairground on the show road.
-They were really good, Ranch that I couldn't quite explain.
-I'd written it all with resonant, harmonic voices.
-They sang in four parts.
-"Detour," "Tumbling Tumbleweeds," Patsy Cline's "Crazy," and many more.
-And of course, "Happy Trails/To you/Until we meet again" by which time everyone was bawling again.
+They said she hadn't changed a bit, and were entertained and reassured by the stories I told of the weeks I'd just spent with her.